 Top Regrets of the Dying

-Over four decades of studies revealed the common regrets that even the most successful people have on their deathbed, and here is the list of some ugly truths that might give you shivers:
+Over four decades of studies revealed what even the most successful people regret on their deathbed, and here is the list of some ugly truths that might give you shivers:

 - They wish they had not worked so hard.